 Franz Kafka (1883-1924)

-Franz Kafka is a German-language novelist and short story writer born in Prague, Austria-Hungary (now Czech Republic).
+Franz Kafka was a German-language novelist and short story writer born in Prague, Austria-Hungary (now Czech Republic).
 Most are familiar with his short story Metamorphosis, published in 1915, which tells the story of a salesman waking up to find himself transformed into a cockroach.
 His parents knock on the door to wake up him up for work, calling him lazy for sleeping in.
 But when they finally force the lock and discover a giant cockroach in the room they become frightened and begin to attack him, eventually locking him in.
 If this sounds strange to you, you haven't read enough Kafka.
 The author is known for depicting bizarre, surreal and strange scenarios, and often focuses on themes of alienation, existential anxiety or the absurd, and guilt.

 God gives the nuts, but he does not crack them.